Why Major in English?

 FOR THE SERIOUS PLEASURE OF READING.
 We come to English to read with understanding and insight.
 We find surprise and satisfaction in the well-wrought sentence, examining its contribution to ingenious plots and poetic effects.
 We find challenge and discovery in the encounter with perspectives not our own, exploring their capacity to reflect and even change the world.
 The English language encompasses a long history of human meaning-making, and by studying a wide variety of writing in English, we are able to encounter the strange and know better the familiar, drawing complex perceptions into articulate language.

 TO ACQUIRE TOOLS THAT WILL NEVER LOSE VALUE.
 Seminars and lectures in English teach skills not only for approaching texts, but also for approaching the world.
-Many of those skills, like the ability to read analytically and write articulately, are more and more prized, as communication does and will continue to facilitate our daily engagements.
-The English major’s tools will never be obsolete, and they will prove relevant to any classroom, office, or creative venture.
+Many of those skills, like the ability to read analytically and to speak and write articulately, remain central to communication despite the advent of new technologies.
+Moreover, the ability to learn to think as you write is something AI can’t replicate.
+The English major’s tools will prove relevant to any classroom, office, or creative venture.
+And reading and writing cultivate the mind in ways that can’t be replaced by machines.

 TO LEARN HOW LANGUAGE SHAPES THE WORLD.
 The social world consists of discourse.
 Politics, religion, and philosophy live in language, in the ear, on page and on screen.
 In the forms and histories of writing, we observe the movement of ideas and technologies.
 Studying narrative, we learn about the experience of time and history.
 In the writing of the past, we discover both its intimacy and its distance from us.
 In the writing of the present, we encounter the varied experiences of others at their most articulate and at their most revealing.